griffey13/PathFinding/README.md

 Input to the Algorithm
 ------------
+1. **Battlefield Map**
-*  `A binary map of N x N fields, where each field represents a position on the battlefield`
+    -  A binary map of N x N fields, where each field represents a position on the battlefield
+    -  Each position is either:
+          - **Ground Terrain:** Occupiable by a single battle unit.
+          - **Elevated Terrain:** Unreachable by battle units.
+2. **Battle Unit**
-*  `A user defined or randomly positioned single battle unit.
-A battle unit always occupies exactly on poisiton on the battlefiled`
+    -  A user defined or randomly positioned single battle unit.
+Assume that a unit always occupies exactly on poisiton on the battlefiled
+3. **Target Position**
-*  `A user defined or randomly chosen target position for the unit`
+    -  A user defined or randomly chosen target position for the unit.

+**Note:** The algoritm supports the use of JSON format files compatible with [<ins>Risky Tilemap</ins>](https://riskylab.com/tilemap).
+A sample JSON is available at [<ins>this link</ins>](https://gist.github.com/dgehriger/80817b039498ed60657da048f980233f).

 #### Usage example
 ```cpp